eleanor-clifford/.config/README.md

-  --minimal-vimrc       install minimal vim (no plugins) --no-fish             don't set fish as the default config (default is to ask) --wallpapers          install nonfree wallpapers (default is to ask) --update              update configurations without installing or symlinking
+  --minimal-vimrc       install minimal vim (no plugins) --no-fish             don't set fish as the default config (default is to ask) --wallpapers          install nonfree wallpapers (default is to ask) --no-wallpapers       don't install any wallpapers (default is to ask) --firefox-only        install the custom firefox theme and exit --update              update configurations without installing or symlinking
                         anything.
 Can also be used without reverting to before the last use.